TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 2/Jeremiah 2.14.md

 ---

-Is Israel a servant? is he a home-born [slave] ? why is he become a prey?
+Is Israel a servant?
+Is he a native-born [slave]?
+Why has he become a prey?